-As a teacher, school administrator or school counselor, you are in a unique position to notice mental health problems that children may have and to help families understand these issues.
+As a teacher, school administrator or school counselor, you are in a unique position to notice mental health conditions that children may have and to help families understand these issues.

-It’s easy to know your child needs help dealing with a fever or a broken bone, but mental health problems can be harder to identify.
-Children of all ages, even as young infants, can experience mental health problems.
-A difficult of parenting is knowing the kinds of behaviors and moods that are usual for the stage of development your child is in and when your child has gone beyond the norm and needs help.
+Children of all ages, even as young infants, can experience mental health conditions.
+It can be difficult knowing the kinds of behaviors and moods that are usual for the stage of development a child is in and a child has gone beyond the norm and needs help.

-One in five children and adolescents may have a mental health problem at any given time.
+One in five children and adolescents may have a mental health condition at any given time.
 It is important to remember that a child’s mental health is just as important as their physical health.

-Almost two-thirds of all young people with mental health problems are not getting the help they need.
-Without help, these problems can lead to school failure, substance use and family trouble.
-Exposure to violence, death, abuse or neglect may lead to mental health problems in children.
+Almost two-thirds of all young people with mental health conditions are not getting the help they need.
+Without support, children and youth may experience school failure, substance use and family trouble.

 A child’s age, stage of development and ability to communicate can make it difficult to distinguish between a mental health problem and natural development.

-Some of these illnesses, such as anxiety disorders, eating disorders, mood disorders and schizophrenia, can occur in adults as well as children.
+Some of these conditions, such as anxiety disorders, eating disorders, mood disorders and schizophrenia, can occur in adults as well as children.
 Others, such as behavior and development disorders, elimination disorders, and learning and communication disorders, begin in childhood only, although they can continue into adulthood.

 If you think a child needs help

 If you are worried about the emotions and behaviors of a child you are working with, you can start by talking to their family members.
-Perhaps they are concerned about the child too.
+Perhaps they are concerned about the child also.